Global DNS Load Balancers for Multi-Foundation Environments

 Note: If you want to configure a load balancer dedicated to one foundation and you are using an F5 LTM, see Configuring an F5 Load Balancer for PAS.

-Multi-foundation environments are multiple instances of BOSH and Pivotal Operations Manager that can communicate with each other.
+Multi-foundation environments are multiple instances of BOSH and Ops Manager that can communicate with each other.
 Each foundation can use different infrastructures to fit your preferences.

 Multi-foundation environments are commonly deployed in an active-active or active-passive pattern.
 An active-active pattern is when instances of apps run on two foundations and they are both in use.
 An active-passive pattern is when instances of apps run on two foundations, but the instances may only be active on one foundation, and the other foundation becomes active only in the event of a failover.